-The Benefit: Independent contractor specializing in single language are good for small project and it is easy to coordinate directly for such task.
+The Benefit: Independent contractor specializing in a single language is good for the small project and it is easy to coordinate directly for such a task.
 Quick turnaround time and lower cost option.

 Limitations: You will have to spend time on project coordination and further check not only translation quality with another professional but also see that proper resources of freelance writers are generated.
 Freelance translators may not have translation memory tools and DTP facility for production.
-Freelance translators promise meeting all deadlines and if another projects come in the way, you don’t have control on his time.
+Freelance translators promise meeting all deadlines and if other projects come in the way, you don’t have control of his time.

 Option 6: Multiple language translation service provider

 The Benefit: Entering into a contract and partnering with them ensures all your global communication tasks are at one place and there will localization effort with translation.
 Your translation is as good as original for the target audience

 Limitations: The process cannot be skipped even for small projects.
 The quality adherence and the project coordination methods are the same for small and big projects.

 End Result: Good for multilingual communication and campaigns on a global scale.
 Large resource and multi-media facility is an advantage.
 Quality, Consistency, deadline are all ensured and very often value-added services are a bonus.